hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250609351v1-dive-into-moe-diversity-enhanced-reconstruction-of-large-language-mo.md

 ---
 layout: default
-title: DIVE into MoE: Diversity-Enhanced Reconstruction of Large Language Models from Dense into Mixture-of-Experts
+title: "DIVE into MoE: Diversity-Enhanced Reconstruction of Large Language Models from Dense into Mixture-of-Experts"
 ---

 # DIVE into MoE: Diversity-Enhanced Reconstruction of Large Language Models from Dense into Mixture-of-Experts